hashicorp/terraform-provider-azurerm/website/docs/d/windows_function_app.html.markdown

 * `name` - The Site Credentials Username used for publishing.

 * `password` - The Site Credentials Password used for publishing.

 ---

+A `sticky_settings` block exports the following:

+* `app_setting_names` - A list of `app_setting` names that the Windows Function App will not swap between Slots when a swap operation is triggered.

+* `connection_string_names` - A list of `connection_string` names that the Windows Function App will not swap between Slots when a swap operation is triggered.

+---